Key Coalition Documents

 I love the trail, my favorite section is South Prairie to Buckley, I like the ride up the hill, but really enjoy the ride down the hill.

-Bryan Bowden - Secretary
+Pat Johnson - Secretary

 It has been a great honor to be on the Board of Directors and I have lost track of how long I have been active in the Foothills Rails to Trails organization.
 I grew up in Buckley and remember the trains coming through town.
 When the railroad company decided it was no longer profitable to move freight by rail, they abandoned their right-of way.
 The town doctor, Doc Tait, gathered a few people together such as Ernie Bay from Puyallup, Fred Hart of the Back Country Horsemen and Jan Walcott the Pierce County Parks Director at the time and the idea of a connected trail system connecting communities was a perfect use of this abandoned property.